Woodsandfields/QGIS_maps/README.md

 *Since then:*

-1. Improving maps for the Knight Foundation (see folders)
+1. Improving former maps / trying new things (see folders)
-1. Goofing around with labels
 1. Creating a hexagram map